LogicTronixInc/Event-Camera-Clustering-and-Optical-Flow-Estimation/event-cam-tracking/event-cam-fast-corner-tracker/Readme.md

 ## Compiling the project
 - In source code directory, create a build folder if not present.
-- Change directory to build directory, running `cd build` in terminal
+- Change directory to build directory, run `cd build` in terminal to move to build directory
 - Run cmake .. to generate make files
 - Run make to build the project
 ```
+mkdir build
 cd build
 cmake ..
 make